 - Epistolary novels; a novel-within-a-novel; a journal format; secret letters; found documents— I’m interested in stories that use these kinds of elements or play with the structure of a novel. (for YA too).

 - My current focus is on growing my list of author-illustrators.
-I'm a big fan of Molly Idle, Sophie Blackall, Zachariah OHora, Frann Preston-Grann, Emily Hughes, Marla Frazee, Christian Robinson, and Sergio Ruzzier.
+I'm a big fan of Elizabeth Baddeley, Kate Beaton, Molly Idle, Sophie Blackall, Zachariah OHora, Frann Preston-Grann, Emily Hughes, Marla Frazee, Christian Robinson, Sergio Ruzzier, James Marshall, Greg Pizzoli, and Sydney Smith.
 If your work is as fresh, original and full of emotion as these, please be in touch!

 - I like conceptual texts like Duck, Rabbit or Not a Box.